robmasocco/AOS-TAG/ideas.md

 ## *int tag_get(int key, int command, int permission)*

 Opens a new instance of the service.
 You can open whatever instance you want but if permissions aren't ok for you then **all subsequent *receives* and *sends* will fail**.
-This behavior is intended since tag descriptors don't really mean much.
+This behavior is intended since tag descriptors don't really mean much, i.e. we need to check for them in *receive* and *send* that could be called on a different instance than the one originally intended if someone called a *REMOVE* in the meantime, so it doesn't make much sense to also check them here.

 This uses instance rw_sems as a writer to avoid race conditions on an instance.